Janicza Bravo Invented An Entirely New Genre Of Comedy, & It’s Going To Stress You Out

 Refinery29 spoke with Bravo about building sustainable creative partnerships, what exactly constitutes a stressful comedy, and wearing many hats (sometimes literally).

 You’ve coined the term “stressful comedy” to describe Lemon.
-Can you characterize what a stressful comedy is, and why Lemon had to be a stressful comedy in order for you to make it?
+Can you characterise what a stressful comedy is, and why Lemon had to be a stressful comedy in order for you to make it?

 "I had kept referring to Lemon as a dark comedy.
 At the Seattle Film Festival, for our first screening there, an older gentleman grabbed me by the shoulder and chastised me.
 He said, 'You shouldn’t call that movie a dark comedy.
 It’s not a dark comedy.
 I’m very upset.
 You had to figure out what the right words are to call that, so that the audience is prepared.'